 In some states, if you don’t tell your insurance company about all the drivers in your household, it can be deemed misrepresentation, a form of fraud.
-But married couples may have several options for covering or excluding their spouse, depending on their driving and credit record.
+However, married couples may have several options for covering or excluding their spouse, depending on their driving and credit record.

 Key Highlights

-• If one spouse has a poor driving record or low credit score – and never plans to drive the family car – excluding them from the policy may reduce premiums.
+• If one spouse has a poor driving record or low credit score – and never plans to drive the family car – excluding them from the policy may reduce your premiums.

 • Named-driver exclusions are not allowed in some states or by all insurance companies, so it’s a good idea to shop for insurance that meets this criterion.